KhiemNguyen15/skyfall/README.md

 ### Requirements

-- **Android Device**  Android devices running Android 8.1 or higher.
+- **Android Device:**  Android devices running Android 8.1 or higher.
-- **IOS Device** App is not yet available for IOS sytems.
+- **IOS Device:** App is not yet available for IOS sytems.
-- **Internet Access** Required for authentication and file transfers using Firebase.
+- **Internet Access:** Required for authentication and file transfers using Firebase.

 -----------------------------------------------------------------------------------------------------------------